-The teaching of RE will be in line with the recommendations of the Statement of Entitlement for Church Schools, published by the National Society and adopted by the Lichfield Diocesan Board of Education (2012).
+The teaching of RE will be in line with the Religious Education in Church of England Schools,

+A Statement of Entitlement (2019).
 Christianity will predominate and this draws on the richness and diversity of Christian experience in the Anglican and other denominational forms.